-Perception of professional context
+Perception of professional conduct

-- Ability to provide reports orally and in writing to colleagues, to communicate succinctly without excessive terminology, and to give evidence lucidly in court. - To provide advice and to work in concert with the Police Search Adviser (POLSA), Police Search Team; and Police Dog handlers. - To provide advice as to use of other specialists available to assist the search and location phase. - To acknowledge boundaries of own expertise, to recommend others as appropriate, and ability to work independently but within team. - Understands and gives clear leadership to archaeologists and other crime scene personnel with respect to extent and role of archaeological involvement in operation. - Often provides Training Inputs to Police Forces or other investigative authorities. - Demonstrates professional judgement and ethical behaviour across a wide variety of complex situations, supporting and encouraging others to do the same. - Promotes the values of the Institute to work in the public interest with colleagues, clients, and stakeholders.
+- Ability to provide reports orally and in writing to colleagues, to communicate succinctly without excessive terminology, and to give evidence lucidly in court. - To provide advice and to work in concert with the Police Search Adviser (POLSA), Police Search Team; and Police Dog handlers. - To provide advice as to use of other specialists available to assist the search and location phase. - To acknowledge boundaries of own expertise, to recommend others as appropriate, and ability to work independently but within team. - Understands and gives clear leadership to archaeologists and other crime scene personnel with respect to extent and role of archaeological involvement in operation. - Often provides Training Inputs to Police Forces or other investigative authorities. - Demonstrates professional judgement and ethical behaviour across a wide variety of complex situations, supporting and encouraging others to do the same. - Can anticipate, recognise, and resolve potential conflicts of interest. - Promotes the values of the Institute to work in the public interest with colleagues, clients, and stakeholders.